ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 marks the boundaries of what will be created as an executable, or not.
 It will be used by `register-commands`, later.

-Here, we define several functions. `symlink` is responsible for creating the symlinks for the multi-call binary, `help` displays some basic usage information, and `main` is the entrypoint of our script.
-To make it convenient to build the script and the symlinks, we’re going to put the instructions in Makefile.
-Create the file `Makefile` in the current directory, then put in the
+Here, we define several functions: `symlink` is responsible for creating the symlinks for the multi-call binary; `help` displays some basic usage information; and `main` is the entrypoint of our script.
+The multi-call binary will be available in `$HOME/bin/`.
+To make it convenient to build the script and the symlinks, we’re going to put the build instructions in a Makefile.
+Create the file `Makefile` in the current directory, then put in the following:
-following:

 ```Makefile
 NAME=my-scripts